 How to Write a Friendly Overdue Payment Letter?

 Firstly, you need to know the types of overdue account letters.
-You must be more precise about the overdue invoice letters based on the ongoing situation.
-There’re three common types of overdue payment letters, as follows:
+All your overdue payment reminder letter words must be more precise about the overdue invoice letters based on the ongoing situation.
+There’re three common types of overdue letters, as follows:

 You can send a reminder of the overdue payment invoices before the due date is nearby.
 If you’re planning to send the invoice before the due date, make sure it’s a week before, at least.
 So, how to write an overdue invoice letter profoundly?
 Let’s find out.